 As you can see from the table are to be taken into account the pace, attached vehicles and terrain.

 |Fast||400 feet||4 miles||30 miles||−5 penalty to passive Wisdom (Perception) scores|

 |Normal||300 feet||3 miles||24 miles||–|

 How to use Mount and Veicoles

 For brief spans of time and (up to an hour), many animals pass a lot quicker than humanoids.
 A hooked-up character can trip at a gallop for about an hour, overlaying two times the usual distance for a fast tempo.
 If fresh mounts are to be had each eight to ten miles, characters can cowl large distances at this tempo, but that is very rare except in densely populated regions.

 Characters in wagons, carriages, or other land vehicles select a pace as normal.
 Characters in a waterborne vessel are constrained to the rate of the vessel, and they do not suffer penalties for a fast tempo or advantage blessings from a slow pace. relying on the vessel and the scale of the group, ships might be able to journey for as much as 24 hours in step with day.

-A notable example comes from certain unique mounts, together with a pegasus or griffon, or special cars, inclusive of a carpet of flying, which permit you to tour greater swiftly.
+A notable example comes from certain unique mounts, a pegasus or griffon, or special cars, including a carpet of flying, which permit you to tour more swiftly.